My name is Yaakov Chaikin. By day, I am a software developer. I mostly specialize in full stack web and distributed development.

-I’ve been doing software for over 16 years (professionally) and still love it!
+I’ve been doing software development for around 20 years (professionally) and still love it!
 There is something so exciting about making stuff that people use!

 In 2004, I was asked to be a substitute for a graduate level course on Web Development in Java at Johns Hopkins University.
 I accepted and was hooked on teaching ever since, eventually taking over a couple of the web development courses in the program.

 I’ve been fortunate enough to be able to bring my teaching to tens of thousands of students through Coursera.org.

 Close to 200,000 students have taken my courses!
 It’s hard to imagine!